-Coach Brian Hsu started jumping rope in 2000 at an elementary school jump rope club in Federal Way, Washington.
+Brian started jumping rope in 2000 at an elementary school jump rope club in Federal Way, Washington.
 He went on to break the school double under record with an earth-shattering 77 double unders and quickly joined the Leaping Leopards, a local competitive team from Lake Grove Elementary.
 In 2007, the coach of the Leaping Leopards retired, and Brian was invited to join Hot Dog USA, an invitation he gladly accepted.
 After enjoying competitive success under the training of the Hot Dog team, Brian became an assistant coach for the B Team in 2010.
 Since then, he has transitioned to Fusion Director and an assistant coach for the Junior and Senior A Teams.
-As an administrator, Brian is a tournament director, technical director, and a member of the World Jump Rope Federation Technology Team.
-In 2013 he created the WJRF Registration Service, an online tool that has been used to run jump rope events around the world, including the annual World Jump Rope Championship and Camp.
 Brian has won multiple national and world championships, jumped for Cirque du Soleil, entertained crowds at NBA games, and performed at the 2012 London Olympic Games.
-Outside of jump rope, Brian is a UI/UX Web Developer at Wicket Labs, enjoys playing the piano, and showing people picture of his dog, Clarence.
+In 2016, Brian co-founded the American Jump Rope Federation (AMJRF), which later became the recognized national governing body for jump rope in the United States.
+He currently sits on the executive board of AMJRF as the secretary general.
+Outside of jump rope, Brian is a Software Engineer at Wicket Labs and enjoys playing the piano.